Ess-Ka/EsskaAV3Obfuscator/README.md

 ## What is obfuscation?

 Obfuscation means, remove all human readable content and replace it by something random.
 In case of AV3Obfuscator, all strings or filenames will be obfuscated.
-Someone which steals your avatar, has still access to your assets (e.g. Meshes, Materials and Textures).
+Someone which steals your avatar, has still access to your assets (e.g. meshes, materials and textures).
 But if your avatar is obfuscated, it will be more complicated to work with your data.
-Someone which want see the content of your GameObject, sees only garbage.
+Someone which want see the content of your game object, sees only garbage.

 ![grafik](https://user-images.githubusercontent.com/84975839/172045220-3480adbb-e58d-4164-9b5a-c7bb0c97106b.png)